statelyai/assets/copy/tutorials/delayed-transitions/howtos.md

 1. Open the **Transition details** panel from the right tool menu.
 2. Choose **After** from the **Event type** dropdown menu.
 3. Specify the delay time in milliseconds using the **Delay** text input.

-Delayed transitions are handy if you need to build timeouts and intervals into your application logic.